Scaseco/jena-exectracker/README.md

   </tr>
 </table>

-The Fuseki Plugin is published with releases: [Latest Release](/releases).
+The Fuseki Plugin is published with [releases](https://github.com/Scaseco/jena-exectracker/releases/).

 A complete example setup is provided in [example-setup-fuseki](example-setup-fuseki).